During the bleak years of the Great Depression, amidst economic hardship and uncertainty, a glimmer of beauty emerged in the form of Depression glass.

 CONFLICTING OPINIONS ON THE PRESENCE OF LEAD IN DEPRESSION GLASS

-To begin this discussion, let us first lay this foundation that during the great depression, there were a handful of Depression glass manufacturers but the most notable were Federal Glass Company, Indiana Glass Company, Hazel Atlas Glass Company, Anchor Hocking Glass Company, Jeanette Glass Company, MacBeth-Evans Glass Company, Imperial Glass Company and a host of others.
+To begin this discussion, let us first lay this foundation: During the Great Depression, there were a handful of Depression glass manufacturers, but the most notable were Federal Glass Company, Indiana Glass Company, Hazel Atlas Glass Company, Anchor Hocking Glass Company, Jeanette Glass Company, MacBeth-Evans Glass Company, Imperial Glass Company, and a host of others.

-You agree with me that adding lead to glassware products during the depression period would be more expensive, right?
-So, with little resources, they had to mass-produce these Depression glasses in vast quantities.
+You agree that adding lead to glassware products during the Depression would have been more expensive, right?
+So, with few resources, they had to mass-produce these Depression glasses in vast quantities.

 The fear of lead and other toxic elements in glassware and other ceramic tableware stems from the fact that when we hear that glassware is old or vintage, we immediately think that it must have been made with lead because lead was commonly used in glass manufacturing processes at the time.